Asajj Ventress - Tragic Hero

-Embracing her newfound power, Asajj began a campaign of terror, slaughtering Weequay pirates and decimating the criminal government.
+Embracing her newfound power, Asajj slaughtered the Weequay pirates, decimating their criminal government.
 Fascinated by her swift and surgical crusade, Count Dooku took her on as his apprentice.
 Despite her growth in power, Asajj Ventress was nothing more than a glorified assassin to Dooku.
-She did all of grunt work and took the blame whenever one of Dooku's schemes failed.
+She did all the grunt work and took the blame whenever one of Dooku's schemes failed.
 In a final battle with Skywalker and Kenobi over Sullust, Dooku left her for dead.
 Asajj barely escaped with her life.

 Reeling from her defeat and growing anger with Dooku, Ventress decided to return to Dathomir, home to her own people.
 With the help of Mother Talzin, she attempted to assassinate the Count.
 However, even the power of the Nightsisters wasn't enough to kill Dooku.
 In a final effort, she trained a Nightbrother, Savage Oppress, as her own apprentice.
 Taking cues from his masters, Savage betrayed them both.

 Reclaiming her life, Asajj became a mercenary.
 Yet, she had changed.
-She betrayal Boba Fett, by freeing the target, a young girl destined for slavery.
+She betrayal Boba Fett by freeing the target, a young girl destined for slavery.
 Eventually, she even aided her former nemesis, Ahsoka Tano.
-Although she lost her lightsabers, Asajj found a kinship with Ahsoka: they were both lost, abandoned by their masters.
+Although she lost her lightsabers, Asajj found a kinship with Ahsoka: they were both lost and abandoned by their masters.

 Later, Asajj befriended Pantoran bounty hunter Lassa Rhayme.
 Using her newly fashioned yellow lightsaber, Asajj helped Lassa complete many contracts.
 The two became close, even forming a romance.
 But Asajj had known so much loss, she feared the intimacy.
 Her fear eventually led her to leave Lassa and work again on her own.

 During the waning years of the Clone Wars, the Jedi enlisted Ventress' help through fellow Jedi Quinlan Vos.
-He and Asajj trained in hopes of finally assassinating Count Dooku.
-Despite the Jedi Code, Quinlan became infatuated with her.
+Asajj trained him in hopes of finally assassinating Count Dooku.
+Despite the Jedi Code, Quinlan became taken with her.
 And in spite of her own reservations, Asajj reluctantly fell in love with him as well.
-Finally confronting Count Dooku, both Vos and Ventress were overwhelmed.
+Yet, even after the training, Count Dooku overwhelmed them both.
 Asajj managed to escape, but Quinlan did not.
-Imprisoned and tortured, Vos became Dooku's new apprentice.
+Through torture, Dooku enslaved Vos as his new apprentice.

 re-experiencing the trauma (flashbacks, nightmares, etc.)